CHI-CityTech/Blended-Shadow-Puppet/CLane/Lumbra/rules/Shadow-Candle.md

 # Shadow Candle

 ## **Overview**
-The Shadow Candle is a key piece for the Shadow side in the game of Lumbra.
-It serves a dual purpose: enhancing shadows cast by other pieces and enabling strategic targeting of Light pieces through its dim light emission.
+The Shadow Candle is a strategic piece for the Shadow side in the game of Lumbra.
+It enhances and extends shadows created by other pieces, providing tactical advantages in controlling light and shadow zones.
+Its dim light interacts with shadows to disrupt light-based strategies and secure dominance.

 ---

 ## **Abilities**
 1. **Shadow Enhancement**:
-   - The Shadow Candle extends the reach of shadows created by adjacent Blockers or other shadow-generating pieces.
+   - Extends and strengthens shadows cast by adjacent Blockers or other shadow-generating pieces.
-   - The extended shadow can envelop additional tiles, increasing the Shadow player’s control over the board.

-2. **Targeting Light Pieces**:
-   - A Light piece that becomes fully enveloped in the extended shadow and has no direct illumination is removed at the end of the turn.
+   - Converts illuminated tiles within its range back to shadow zones.

+2. **Shadow Casting**:
-   - The Shadow Candle must work in conjunction with another piece to create this effect.
+   - The Shadow Candle itself casts a small shadow in the direction opposite its dim light emission, creating opportunities to envelop Light pieces or tiles.

-3. **Dim Light Emission**:
-   - Emits a faint light in one direction, strengthening shadows cast in the opposite direction.
+3. **Strategic Illumination**:
+   - Its dim light interacts with other light sources, creating unpredictable zones of shadow and light overlap.

 ---

-## **Requirements and Limitations**
+## **Movement Rules**
-1. **Pre-Existing Shadow**:
+1. **Limited Mobility**:
-   - The Shadow Candle cannot create shadows on its own.
-   - It requires an adjacent shadow-generating piece, such as a Blocker, to enhance or extend shadows.

-2. **Directional Use**:
-   - The Shadow Candle’s dim light can only enhance shadows in the opposite direction of its emission.
+   - The Shadow Candle can move up to **one tile per turn** in any direction (orthogonal or diagonal).
-   - It cannot affect shadows in directions already illuminated by other light sources.
+   - Movement is restricted to tiles within existing shadow zones.

+2. **Fixed Position Option**:
+   - Once placed, the Shadow Candle can remain stationary, focusing on enhancing nearby shadows.

-3. **Light Interaction**:
+3. **Directional Light**:
-   - If exposed to direct light in the same direction as its dim light emission, the Shadow Candle loses its enhancement ability for that turn.
+   - The Shadow Candle can rotate 90 degrees per turn to adjust the direction of its dim light emission.

-4. **Range**:
-   - The Shadow Candle affects only tiles within one square of its location.

 ---

+## **Capture Mechanic**
+- A Shadow Candle is removed from the board if it is directly illuminated by a strong light source or if it moves into a fully illuminated zone.

+---

+## **Physical Construction**
+1. **Base**:
+   - **Material**: Traditionally crafted from stone, clay, or metal, reflecting ancient craftsmanship.
+   - **Dimensions**: Approximately **25mm diameter** and **10mm height**, resembling a low-profile, sturdy base for stability.

+2. **Candle Body**:
+   - **Material**: Carved wax or molded clay, consistent with traditional candle-making techniques.
+   - **Height**: Approximately **20mm to 30mm**, low enough to interact naturally with other pieces on the board.
+   - **Shape**: Cylindrical or slightly tapered for a classic candle aesthetic.

+3. **Flame**:
+   - **Realistic Element**: A functional flame (or flame representation in digital or modern recreations) produced by natural wicks or other traditional methods.
+   - **Height**: Approximately **5mm**, proportionate to the piece’s overall size.

+4. **Aesthetic Details**:
+   - **Symbolic Motifs**:
+     - The base and candle body are adorned with carvings depicting traditional shadow puppet designs and symbols of flickering light.
+   - **Color Scheme**:
+     - Dark, muted tones such as charcoal gray or black, emphasizing its connection to shadow.

+---

 ## **Strategic Uses**
-1. **Offensive Strategy**:
+1. **Shadow Expansion**:
-   - Position the Shadow Candle near key Blockers to extend their shadows into contested zones.
+   - Use the Shadow Candle to extend and deepen the shadows of nearby Blockers, creating larger zones of control.
-   - Use it to envelop Light pieces that are protected by distance or terrain.

-2. **Defensive Strategy**:
+2. **Tile Domination**:
-   - Place the Shadow Candle to fortify critical areas, creating impenetrable shadow zones.
+   - Place the Shadow Candle strategically to reclaim illuminated tiles and deny the Light side access to critical areas.
-   - Protect the Shadow Candle from direct illumination to maintain its effectiveness.

-3. **Coordinated Play**:
+3. **Light Interaction**:
-   - Combine the Shadow Candle with multiple Blockers to create overlapping shadows, maximizing control over specific areas.
+   - Position the Shadow Candle near overlapping light sources to create complex zones of light-shadow interplay, forcing the Light side to adjust their strategies.

+4. **Defensive Use**:
+   - Protect key Shadow pieces by enveloping them in enhanced shadow zones, preventing their removal.

 ---

 ## **Weaknesses**
-1. **Dependence on Other Pieces**:
+1. **Dependence on Shadow Zones**:
-   - The Shadow Candle is ineffective on its own and requires collaboration with Blockers or other shadow-generating pieces.
+   - The Shadow Candle must remain in or adjacent to shadow zones to function effectively.

 2. **Vulnerability to Light**:
-   - Direct illumination from Light side pieces can nullify its abilities, making it a priority target for the Light player.
+   - Direct exposure to strong light sources extinguishes the Shadow Candle, making it a priority target for the Light side.

 3. **Limited Range**:
-   - Its enhancement effect is confined to tiles within one square, requiring careful placement for maximum impact.
+   - The Shadow Candle affects only tiles within one square of its location, requiring precise placement to maximize its impact.

 ---

 ## **Design Notes**
-The Shadow Candle is inspired by the flickering uncertainty of light and shadow.
-Its role emphasizes the cooperative nature of Shadow side pieces, adding depth and complexity to gameplay.
+The Shadow Candle embodies the delicate interplay between light and shadow in Lumbra.
+Its dim, flickering light serves as both a disruptor and enhancer, offering a unique tactical layer.
+Its design reflects traditional craftsmanship, ensuring its aesthetic aligns with the ancient roots of the game.

 ---